Information Research

 Investigating how and why people interact with information.
 Research areas include information seeking behaviour, information literacy, information behaviour and flow, information seeking and serious leisure, and the affective impact of information interaction.

-Key people: Dr Waseem AfzalDr Hamid Jamali, Dr Yazdan Mansourian, Dr Asim Qayyum
+Key people: Dr Waseem AfzalDr Hamid Jamali, Dr Yazdan Mansourian, Dr Asim Qayyum, Krystal Gagen-Spriggs, Dr Kasey Garrison, Dr Kay Oddone, Dr Jane Garner, Dr Niloofar Solhjoo

 Information, organisation and knowledge representation

-Focusing on information and knowledge organisation, and the uses and value of metadata in the context of retrieval and other information systems.
-Research areas include information resource description, bibliographic control (incl. cataloguing and classification), metadata, and indexing.
+Focusing on information and knowledge organisation, and the uses and value of metadata in the context of document retrieval systems.
+Research areas include search system evaluation and development, library cataloging and classification, social tagging, information resource description outside of libraries.

 Key people: Professor Philip Hider, Dr Debbie Lee